Accreditation and Licensure

 Once accepted into the OTA to MOT Program, the student has two academic years to successfully complete the didactic coursework of the program followed by six months of level II fieldwork.
 A student who fails to do so will be required to appear before the University of Louisiana at Monroe Occupational Therapy Academic Performance Committee for a hearing to determine continuation in the program.

 To progress in the OTA to MOT Program, a student must complete all required didactic occupational therapy courses with a grade of “C” or better and a cumulative 3.000 on a 4.000 scale.
 The student must complete all courses in the sequence leading to a Master’s Degree in Occupational Therapy.
 All OTA to MOT professional program courses must be taken at ULM.
 Students who fail to successfully meet all requirements (due to not meeting competency or based on grade) will be dismissed from the program.
 Students may request to appear before the Occupational Therapy Academic Performance Committee to determine continuation in the program.
 Before going on Level II Fieldwork affiliations, students must have a minimum cumulative grade point average of at least 3.000 (uncorrected).
 The OT Academic Performance Committee has the right and responsibility to impose sanctions on a student who is not in compliance with ethical, professional behavior, or patient welfare guidelines of the program after following due process guidelines of the program.
 Sanctions can include dismissal from a course with a grade of “F” and may result in permanent dismissal from the program.
 The Occupational Therapy Academic Performance Committee will determine the re-application status of any student who does not successfully complete the program.
 In lieu of comprehensive final examinations, the Masters of Occupational Therapy Degree requires a passing score on the Fieldwork Performance Evaluation.
+Students will receive a grade of either “CR” or “F” on Level II Fieldwork experiences.

-A student who does not receive a grade of “C” or better on any Level II Fieldwork placement shall be dismissed from the program.
+A student who does not receive a grade of “CR” on any Level II Fieldwork placement shall be dismissed from the program.
 A dismissal may be appealed before the Occupational Therapy Academic Performance Committee to determine if repeated or additional coursework could justify readmission.
 All cases before the Occupational Therapy Academic Performance Committee will be reviewed on an individual basis.
 Students must complete all Level II Fieldwork requirements within 18 months following the completion of occupational therapy content courses.

-Note: To receive graduate credit for a 4000-level course designated “For Undergraduate and Graduates,” a student must be in graduate admission status at the time credit is earned in the course.
+Note: To receive graduate credit for a 4000-level course designated ‘For Undergraduate and Graduates,’ a student must be in graduate admission status at the time credit is earned in the course.
 Credit earned in undergraduate admission status cannot be changed to graduate credit.